-Stiniva is small and tight bay on the island of Vis.
-It’s one of the most attractive place in Croatia because of its unusual beach.
+Stiniva is a small and tight bay on the island of Vis.
+It’s one of the most attractive places in Croatia because of its unusual beach.
 The bay is around 600m long, and the width of the bay is 100m.
 Stiniva bay is famous because it’s surrounded by high cliffs.
-Stiniva is positioned on south of local road, which connects two villages, Podspilje and Plinsko polje.
-Also, in the bay you can see few uninhabited fishermen’s houses.
-Whole bay is protected as natural reserve.
+Stiniva is positioned on the south of the local road, which connects two villages, Podspilje and Plisko polje.
+Also, in the bay, you can see a few uninhabited fishermen’s houses.
+The whole bay is protected as a natural reserve.
 Sea ground is especially attractive for divers.

 Blue Lagoon – Budikovac island

 The other island, the Mali Budikovac is completely uninhabited.
-Both islands, because of their distance and mutual position, provide a protected environment which creates such a natural beauty that has remained intact.
-Reason for that is that this location can be reached only by boat.
+Both islands, because of their distance and mutual position, provide a protected environment that creates such a natural beauty that has remained intact.
+The reason for that is that this location can be reached only by boat.